EXPANSION IN EUROPE AND THE AMERICAS

 Before joining CoorsTek in 2012, the facility in Bindlach, Germany was known as ANCeram and was started in 1988.
 They specialize in working with nitride materials.

 The facility in Crewe, England was formerly known as Dynamic Ceramic and was founded in 1987.
+This facility is recognized for manufacturing zirconia components.

 In 2016, CoorsTek acquired the Philips Ceramics operation in Uden, Netherlands.
+In 2018, CoorsTek expanded this facility to include the company's third Research and Development center.